Inside Katharine McPhee's Dramatic Relationship History

 As it turned out, she already knew the man.
 Had known him for a decade, in fact.

-In May 2017 McPhee was spotted having a romantic-looking dinner at Nobu in Malibu with Foster, who had been separated from his fourth wife, Yolanda Hadid, for almost a year and a half by then.
-Both knowing all too well how a narrative can get out of hand after just one date (Foster had just had dinner with Christie Brinkley in L.A., too), they stayed out of the public eye until they sat courtside at a Lakers game in November—a month after his divorce was finally finalized.
+In May 2017 McPhee was spotted having a romantic-looking dinner at Nobu in Malibu with David Foster, who had been separated from his fourth wife, Yolanda Hadid, for almost a year and a half by then.
+Both knowing all too well how a narrative can get out of hand after just one date (Foster had just had dinner with Christie Brinkley in L.A. and was immediately rumored to be dating her, too), they stayed out of the public eye until they sat courtside at a Lakers game in November—a month after his divorce was finally finalized.

 And they've been together ever since, though McPhee was in no rush to kiss and tell.